SabrinaZalio1/Midcap-landing/README.md

-# KADABRA LANDING CHALLENGE
+# Landing Challenge

-## 📌 This proyect was created with HTML, CSS, JQUERY AND BOOTSTRAP 📌
+## 📌 This proyect was created with HTML, CSS, JQUERY AND BOOTSTRAP

 <br/>
 The landings is the sum of four components: header, hero, component, footer